-Tampa Bay’s ‘Kellogg Mansion,’ once owned by the famed cereal tycoon, is back on the market
+Tampa Bay’s ‘Kellogg Mansion,’ once owned by the famed cereal tycoon, will soon be torn down

 An over-the-top Tampa Bay home that once belonged to W.K.
-Kellogg, the wealthy cereal magnate who invented Corn Flakes, is back on the market for $4,599,000.
+Kellogg, the wealthy cereal magnate who invented Corn Flakes, will soon meet the wrecking ball.

 Located at 129 Buena Vista Dr S, in Dunedin, "The Kellogg Mansion" was built in 1925, at the peak of the Roaring 20s, and as you can see from the photos, the styles pretty much vary from room to room.

-The 7,667-square-foot home is registered on the National Register of Historic Places, and comes with five bedrooms and seven bathrooms, as well as a game room with an antique bar and glass-domed ceiling, a private roof top terrace, a hot tub, a deep water dock, and 300-feet of seawall along St. Joseph's Sound.
+The 7,667-square-foot home comes with five bedrooms and seven bathrooms, as well as a game room with an antique bar and glass-domed ceiling, a private roof top terrace, a hot tub, a deep water dock, and 300-feet of seawall along St. Joseph's Sound.

 The home was purchased by Kellogg after his company successfully weathered the Great Depression, and according to a 1934 article obtained by Tampa Bay Times, the home was the biggest real estate transaction in the area.